| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 unit

-: the proportion of measurements below the limit
+prop_below_loq: the proportion of measurements below the limit

-of quantification (as derived from below_loq == TRUE
+of quantification (as derived from below_loq == TRUE),

 i.e. relative to the total number of measurements

-for which below_loq
+for which below_loq is not NA.

-This statistic neglects measurements with value NA
+This statistic neglects measurements with value NA for

-If all measurements have value NA
+If all measurements have value NA for

-, this statistic is set to NA
+below_loq, this statistic is set to NA.

 Other functions to evaluate locations: